-If you feel you are being sexually harassed, you should see your Social Worker, Counselor, your Dean, or an Assistant Principal.
-Reported incidences will be closely and discreetly investigated.
+If you feel you are being sexually harassed, you should see your Social Worker, Counselor, Dean, Assistant Principal, or any trusted adult employee.
+Reported incidents will be closely and discreetly investigated.

 SMOKING (BP 7:190)

 For health and safety reasons, the school discourages students from any tobacco use.
 Illinois law also prohibits smoking by anyone on school grounds.
 Students are not allowed to smoke at school, in cars or buses, or at activities held on or off campus such as athletic events, plays, dances, and other social gatherings.
 The restrictions on smoking include use or possession of all tobacco products, including cigarettes (electronic or e-cigarettes), chewing tobacco, cigars, pipes, or hookah sticks on school property.